fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-A so-called [eager fetch](https://sequelize.org/master/manual/assocs.html#basics-of-queries-involving-associations) takes place, i.e. all rows of the tables to be joined to the row, in the example the notes related to the user, are fetched from the database at the same time.
-This is often what we want, but there are also situations where we want to do a _lazy fetch_, i.e. fetch, say, the user's associated teams only if they are needed.
+The so-called [eager fetch](https://sequelize.org/master/manual/assocs.html#basics-of-queries-involving-associations) occurs, i.e. all the rows of table attached to the user by connection query, in the case of example, the notes taken by the user, are fetched from the database at the same time.
+This is often what we want, but there are also situations where you want to do a so-called _lazy fetch_, i.e. search for user related teams only if they are needed.

-Let's now modify the route for an individual user so that it will fetch the user's teams from the database only if the query parameter `teams` is set for the request:
+Let's now modify the route for an individual user's route so that it fetches the user's teams only if the query parameter <i>teams</i> is set for the request:

 ```js
 router.get('/:id', async (req, res) => {